CS3219-AY2526Sem1/cs3219-ay2526s1-project-g14/question-service/README.md

 # Question Service

 The **Question Service** is a Node.js + Express microservice that manages question-related logic and data for the application.
-It provides RESTful APIs for creating, retrieving, updating, and deleting questions.
-This service is containerised using Docker and connects to MongoDB via Mongoose.
+- It provides RESTful APIs to create, fetch, and manage coding questions, and exposes internal service-to-service endpoints for integration with other microservices.
+- This service uses MongoDB (via Mongoose) and is containerized using Docker.

 ## Features
-- REST API endpoints for question management
+- CRUD operations for questions
+- Topic retrieval endpoint
+- Distinction between external (authenticated) and internal (trusted service) routes
-- MongoDB integration with Mongoose
+- MongoDB integration via Mongoose
-- Environment-based configuration (`.env`)
+- Environment-based configuration (`.env` or `.env.production`)
-- Ready for deployment via Docker
+- Docker-ready for deployment

 ## Project Structure
 ```